According to one report, about 42% of kids aged two to 11 get dental cavities.

 You are aware of the importance of good oral hygiene habits.
 So, you brush your toddler’s teeth thoroughly two times a day.
 You are not giving him any candies or sugary drinks and his diet is overall balanced and healthy.
 So, why does he keep getting cavities?

-Response from the owner:Thank you for your kind words and long-time trust in our team!
-We truly appreciate you taking the time to share your experience.

 Response from the owner:Thank you for your kind words!
+Our team is dedicated to creating a comfortable and supportive experience for everyone who visits our office.
+We truly appreciate you taking the time to share your feedback and for trusting us with your family’s care.

-We’re so glad to hear you’ve had a positive experience with our team.
-We appreciate your trust and support!
+Response from the owner:Thank you for your kind words and recommendation!
+We’re so glad you had a positive experience with our team.
+We truly appreciate your support and look forward to continuing to provide compassionate, helpful care.

 The first thing that you need to know is that it’s not unusual.
 According to one report, about 42% of kids aged two to 11 get dental cavities.
 It happens so often that cavities are more common than conditions like asthma.
 Lack of proper oral hygiene, as well as an unhealthy diet, play an important role.
 However, that’s not the full picture.